LordDemonos/Quarm.Guide/_posts/2024-10-09-contributing-to-quarm.guide.md

 ![proseio1]({{site.baseurl}}/assets/images/proseio1.jpg)

-There are two ways to add content.

-#### Add New

-Add new places articles under the Wiki section.
-I typically prefer this for guides that will be linked off of the other sections on the site.
-This is where the majority of content exists on Quarm.Guide.

-#### Add Post

-The website also has a blog post function, typically found on the bottom left.
-These are often reserves for one-off posts and topics.

-In the end it really doesn't matter too much and if needed, I can move content around as needed afterwards.
-Once you choose one, you'll be presented with the prose.io markdown editor.

 ## Step 1: Create a Github Account

 Before we can proceed, you're going to need a Github.com account.
 Don't worry, you shouldn't need to interact with Github beyond signing up for an account.
 You can find simple instructions [HERE](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)

+## Step 2: Add Post

+The website has a blog post function, where articles are typically found on the bottom left of the sidebar.
+These posts can be searched for, and moved/linked to the wiki easily.

-## Step 2: Authorize Prose.io with your Github Account
+## Step 3: Authorize Prose.io with your Github Account

-Back in the Prose.io editor we opened in the overview.
-The page layout shows some controls at the top, content in the body, and a sidebar on the far right.
+In the Prose.io editor we opened in step 2, the page layout shows some controls at the top, content in the body, and a sidebar on the far right.
 At the bottom of the sidebar should be a button for authorizing Prose.io with your github account.

 ![approve-button]({{site.baseurl}}/assets/images/approve_github1.jpg)

-## Step 3: Add Your Content
+## Step 4: Add Your Content

 Quarm.Guide is mostly written in markdown, a simple formatting language that many websites and programs understand.
 You can find a help `?` button at the top that will help you understand links, images, paragraphs, etc.